s7agv/duckberry-pi-zero-without-wireless/README.md

-# Duckberry Pi Zero // USB Rubber Ducky on the Raspberry Pi Zero (not Zero W), dubbed by myself the Raspberry Pi Zero nW (non-wireless)
+# Duckberry Pi Zero // USB Rubber Ducky on the Raspberry Pi Zero (not Zero W)

 Version 1.0